kestra-io/docs/README.md

 In this case, you must switch to the OpenSSL legacy provider via `export NODE_OPTIONS=--openssl-legacy-provider`.

+If you are using an Apple Silicon Mac, use Node version 20 or higher.

 ## License
 Apache 2.0 © [Kestra Technologies](https://kestra.io)